GLOBAL MARKETS-Stocks, euro rise on Greek bailout optimism

 NEW YORK, Feb 17 World stocks hit a 6-1/2-month peak and the euro gained on Friday on hopes that Greece will next week seal a long-awaited bailout deal needed to avert a disorderly debt default.

-Prices of safe-haven U.S. and German government bonds fell as European leaders expressed optimism that the Greek deal could be struck on Monday.
+Prices of safe-haven U.S. and German government bonds fell as European leaders expressed optimism that a 130-billion-euros rescue package for Greece could be signed on Monday.

 Equities in Europe hit a six-month high as shares of euro zone banks that are among the most exposed to the Greek crisis shot up.

-World stocks as measured by the benchmark MSCI All-Country World index rose 0.7 percent to reach their highest since August.
-In Europe, the FTSEurofirst 300 index of top shares closed 0.59 percent higher at 1,083.22.
+World stocks as measured by the benchmark MSCI All-Country World index rose 0.7 percent to their highest since August.
+In Europe, the FTSEurofirst 300 index of top shares closed 0.59 percent higher at 1,083.22 points.

 The FTSEurofirst 300 closed out the week with a 1.8 percent gain.
 Bank shares that were among top gainers on Friday were Societe Generale, up 6.5 percent, and Credit Agricole , up 4.7 percent.